CogniVirtus/website/privacypolicy.md

 ## 5. Contact Us

 If you have any questions about this Privacy Policy, you can contact us by visiting this page on our website: [Contact Us](http://cognivirtus.com/contact)

+---

+\* Note: We'll probably move away from Google Forms in the future.